R135-1.Purpose: To provide for the appointment and coordination of institutional offices of legal counsel within the System of Higher Education.

 3.8.
 Develop Range of Expertise at the Institutions and Across the System: The institutional attorneys and the Office of the Commissioner shall cooperate with the Attorney General’s Office to encourage the development of a balanced range of expertise at the institutions and across the System and to provide mechanisms to share resources and expertise, as appropriate.

 3.10.
-Periodic Report to the Board: Upon request, each institution shall provide a report to the Board of Regents on the activities of the institutional office of legal counsel in a format provided by the Office of the Commissioner.
+Periodic Report to the Board: Upon request, each institution shall provide a report to the Board of Higher Education on the activities of the institutional office of legal counsel in a format provided by the Office of the Commissioner.